-Dear <<First Name>> <<Last Name>>,
+Dear << Name 1>>,

 We are writing in order to inform you of an incident that may have exposed your sensitive personal information.
-We take the security of your personal information seriously and want to provide you with information and resources you can use to protect your information.
+We take the security of your personal health information seriously and want to provide you with information and resources you can use to protect your information.